-Two person conference booths provide the best meeting room alternative
+Two or four person conference booths provide the best meeting room alternative

-There are several different sizes available to suit your particular needs, but the two-person conference booth is popular because of the size that it provides.
+There are several different sizes available to suit your particular needs, from two to four people.

 Get in touch with a Zenbooth representative today to learn more about our conference booth features, shipping prices and our 30 day money back guarantee.